Dreams come in all shapes and sizes, and in the case of swimming with dolphins in Cancun, they can include wet kisses and belly rubs too.

-Everything was happening so fast, I didn't have time to truly appreciate what was happening, but I was enjoying every minute.
+Everything was happening so fast that I didn't have time to appreciate what was happening, but I enjoyed every minute.

 Around this time, grey clouds began to descend on the island, and the winds picked up.

 Our trainer continued, unaffected.
-Trick number three had each of us taking turns swimming out about 10 meters with a boogie board, and then waiting for the dolphin to come from behind and push us by our feet.
+Trick number three had each of us swimming about 30 feet with a boogie board and then waiting for the dolphin to come from behind and push us by our feet.

-The trainer used what appeared to be a dog whistle, as well as hand motions, to call out the commands.
+The trainer used what appeared to be a dog whistle and hand motions to call out the commands.

-By the time we cycled through all nine people in our group, the winds had kicked up the waves, and some were struggling to hold the right position.
+By the time we cycled through all nine people in our group, the winds had kicked up the waves, and some struggled to hold the correct position.

-Life jackets ensured even the so-so swimmers were in no immediate danger, and on a couple of occasions, I saw a red-shirted life guard dive into the water to assist people in other groups.
+Life jackets ensured even novice swimmers were in no immediate danger.
+On several occasions, I saw a red-shirted lifeguard dive into the water to assist people in other groups.

-The next big trick has us swimming out 10 meters into the center of the pool once again.
+The next big trick has us swimming out 30 feet into the pool's center again.
 This time, we held one arm out perpendicular to our body.

-The tricks with the dolphin pushing and pulling us weren't ones I anticipated, and they both caught me by surprise.
+The tricks with the dolphin pushing and pulling us weren't what I anticipated, and they caught me by surprise.

-I was simply happy to be in the water with these amazing creatures, but I did feel a little strange participating in the tricks which required such attention and energy from the dolphins.
+I was happy to be in the water with these fantastic creatures, but I felt a little strange participating in the tricks that required such attention and energy from the dolphins.

-I would pay again just to spend an hour rubbing his belly, but I know many more people want the big tricks.
-If I were a kid, I know I would.
+I would pay again to spend an hour rubbing his belly, but I know many more people want the big tricks.

-The rain began to fall, but our trainer was intent to ensure everyone had a chance to do all of the tricks.
+The rain began to fall on our experience swimming with dolphins in Cancun, but our trainer intended to ensure everyone had a chance to do all the tricks.

 I was looking forward to getting out, as the wind-kicked waves required one's attention.

-One of the last tricks involved us swimming out 10 meters as a group, donning snorkeling masks (provided), and watching underwater as the dolphin swam by us.
+One of the last tricks involved us swimming out 30 feet as a group, donning snorkeling masks (provided), and watching underwater as the dolphin swam by us.

 When all the tricks were completed, we climbed back up the staircase.
 My flip-flops had been plunged between the boars in the dock to ensure they didn't blow away.

 I asked another trainer in passing if he had some time, and he replied that he did.
-We walked over to the railing, overlooking the dolphin pools, and I began to pepper him with questions.
+We walked over to the railing overlooking the dolphin pools, and I began asking him questions.

 I kicked the impromptu interview off with questions about reproduction.

-All the dolphins receive regular medical care, including daily check-ups before the customers arriving for their swims.
+All the dolphins receive regular medical care, including daily check-ups before the customers arrive for their swims.

-The rates were $25 for one photo, or $50 for everything, but I didn't want most of them.
-When I told this to the girl helping me, she offered to meet me in the middle: three photos for $35.
+The rates were $25 for one photo or $50 for everything, but I didn't want most of them.
+When I told the girl helping me, she met me in the middle: three photos for $35.

-It's still expensive, no doubt, but when you're not allowed to take your own photos, you have little choice.
-The photos were burned to a CD, which included some stock pictures of the dolphins as well.
+It's still expensive, no doubt, but you have little choice when you're not allowed to take photos.
+The images were burned to a CD, including stock pictures of the dolphins.

-At 12 PM, the buffet lunch was served.
-A mix of typical Mexican food, and Western favorites including pasta, ensured there was something for everyone.
+At noon, the buffet lunch was served.
+A mix of familiar Mexican and Western favorites, including pasta, ensured something for everyone.

-The first ferry back to Cancun didn't leave until 3 PM, so I returned to the beautiful Playa Norte, where we stopped for lunch on my whale shark aventure the week before.
+The first ferry back to Cancun didn't leave until 3 PM, so I returned to the beautiful Playa Norte, where we stopped for lunch on my whale shark adventure the week before.